Contributions to improve the safety and security of Indigenous women, children, families and 2SLGBTQQIA+ people

 Payments will be made in accordance with the type of funding arrangement and will be guided by departmental policies as reflected in the contribution agreement.

-Where it is advantageous to the success of the activities, the department will offer fixed or flexible funding approaches for contributions to Indigenous recipients, in accordance with Appendix K of the Directive on Transfer Payments.
+Where it is advantageous to the success of the activities, the department will offer fixed or flexible funding approaches for contributions to Indigenous recipients, in accordance with appendix K of the Directive on Transfer Payments.

 Basic payment principles applicable to FVPP specify that: